 Launching programs automatically during a system startup is a useful feature that can save you lots of time having to reopen applications or documents you tend to use regularly.
 But how do you add or remove applications for startup in Windows 11?
-In this article, we summarize the basics of Windows 11 startup and how you can set up a folder.Set up startup folder in Windows 11: here’s how
+In this article, we summarize the basics of Windows 11 startup and how you can set up a folder.How to change startup programs in Windows 11

 As part of a Windows 11 installation, you will automatically create a user account that you can use to log into the Microsoft system.
 The account has administrator privileges which is perfect for anyone using their device alone.
 However, if yours is a family device or a work computer shared with several users, an individual user account is required.
 We will show you how to add a new user in Windows 11.

 - Create a new user in Windows 11– quick tutorial

 - Add a new user in Windows 11: local user or Microsoft account?

 - Add a user in Windows 11: three options for a new user account

 - Option 1: create a new user in Windows 11

 - Option 2: Add Windows 11 user via password management

 - Option 3: Add Windows 11 user account via command prompt